 What is a Supplier Risk Assessment?

-For starters, Supplier Risk Assessment is a systematic process used by organizations to identify, evaluate and manage the risks associated with their suppliers.
-This assessment aims to protect the organization from disruptions, financial losses, compliance breaches, and reputational damage that could arise from supplier-related issues.
+Supplier Risk Assessment is a systematic process used by organizations to identify, evaluate, and manage the risks associated with their suppliers.
+It is a critical component of strategic sourcing and procurement risk management, aimed at protecting the organization from disruptions, financial losses, compliance breaches, and reputational damage.

-Supplier risk assessments involve analyzing various factors that contribute to supplier risk, such as financial stability, operational performance, regulatory compliance, geopolitical influences, cybersecurity threats, and environmental and social governance (ESG) standards.
+Supplier risk assessments analyze financial stability, operational performance, regulatory compliance, cybersecurity threats, ESG standards, and geopolitical factors.

 What Should be Included in a Supply Chain Risk Assessment?

-A comprehensive supply chain risk assessment should include structured processes that enhance supplier risk management by providing improved visibility across all levels of the supply chain.
-It should ensure compliance with both business standards and regulatory requirements, safeguarding the organization against potential legal and operational risks.
+A comprehensive supply chain risk assessment ensures visibility across all levels of the supply chain, aligns with business standards and regulatory requirements, and proactively addresses vulnerabilities.

 Learn more by reading our Ultimate Guide to Supplier Performance Management.